 Parents are requested to act as role models by using the crossings to cross roads at all times.

-Parents are also asked to obey the various parking notices in the surrounding streets, including bus zones, to avoid large fines.
+Parents are also asked to obey the various parking notices in the surrounding streets.

 The school carpark is for staff only.
 Parents are asked not to drop off and pick up students in the carpark.